cjmontgom/coaching-site/README.md

 * make form/ signup and server files strongly typed
 * add tests
 * move device sizes from types file into theme.ts

+* save blog posts in a db and access through a backend on loading the blog